Muby Chem Logo

 Inhalation: Sodium Acetate may cause irritation to the respiratory tract.
 Symptoms may include coughing, sore throat, labored breathing, and chest pain.

-Ingestion: Sodium Acetate large doses may produce abdominal pain, nausea, and vomiting.
+Ingestion: In large doses may produce abdominal pain, nausea, and vomiting.

 Skin Contact: Sodium Acetate may cause irritation with redness and pain.

-Eye Contact: Sodium Acetate contact may cause irritation, redness, and pain.
+Eye Contact: Contact may cause irritation, redness, and pain.

 Chronic Exposure: No information found.